joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/025-Container-resource-requirements.md

 Although the compute resource requests and limits are optional, the Kubernetes scheduler can make better decisions about which node to schedule a Pod on if it knows the Pod's resource requirement.

-The scheduler will only schedule a Pod on a node if the node has enough resources available to satisfy the Pod's total request, which is the sum of the Pod's containers' **requests**.
+The scheduler will only schedule a Pod on a node if the node has enough resources available to satisfy the Pod's total request, which is the sum of the Pod's containers' **Resource Requests**.

 **Limits** also reduce resource contention on a node and can make performance more predictable.